jhonatasrm/example-dialog/README.md

 # example-dialog
-An example of how to use dialogs on Android
+Example of how  use dialogs on Android